EKT Interactive Energy Training

 Downstream Oil and Gas Summary

-The downstream segment of the oil and gas industry includes the refining of crude oil into consumable products and the marketing of these products to commercial or retail end users.
+The downstream oil and gas industry includes the refining of crude oil into consumable products and the marketing of these products to commercial or retail end users.

 Downstream is a very complex, global business where profit is made from the margin between crude oil and refined products.